 - Key fact:

-Film engages, informs and inspires audiences around the globe.
-It influences the way we see the world, and gives us insight into ourselves and into the experience of others.
-Studying film deepens our knowledge of the creative, cultural and commercial forces that shape cinematic forms and their audiences.
-It also increases our understanding of the role of the arts in contemporary society.
+Film engages, informs and inspires around the globe.
+It influences the way we see the world, helps us understand ourselves and gives us insight into the experience of others.

 Watch: The learning and teaching experience